Migration lawsuit launched against EU's border agency - WTMJ

 They said the two “were victims of other ‘push-back’ operations during the attempt to find protection in the EU.”
 Under EU and international refugee law, people fearing for their lives or fleeing persecution can apply for asylum and must not be pushed back, that is, sent back to where they may face further danger.

+Frontex, which has repeatedly denied allegations of pushbacks and other claims of abuses, rejected the move as a masquerade.

+“This is not really a legal case.
+It’s an activist agenda pretending to be a legal case, whose aim is to undermine the EU’s resolve to protect its borders,” Frontex spokesman Chris Borowski said.

-The court action details how the 15-year-old minor was among a group of migrants whose phones, bags and money were allegedly confiscated by masked members of the Greek coast guard in the Aegean Sea between Turkey and Greece in May 2020.
+In their submission, the lawyers said the 15-year-old boy was among a group of migrants whose phones, bags and money were allegedly confiscated by masked members of the Greek coast guard in the Aegean Sea between Turkey and Greece in May 2020.
 Migrants were loaded onto a rubber raft in Turkish waters.

-The incidents were one of several involving the boy.
+The incidents were one of several involving the boy, according to the documents.
 Witness testimony, media reports and other evidence suggest that he and the woman allegedly suffered further abuses in late November.
 As of February, both remained in Turkey and still hoped to reach Greece to apply for asylum.

 Frontex coordinates search and rescue and border interception operations on behalf of the 27 EU member countries.
 However, the country on whose territory the operation is happening — in this case Greece — has command over what goes on.